 The best training is when the transcriber is providing real communication access for a real reader.

-Newly-graduated transcribers will continue to hone their transcription skills for 4 to 6 weeks after graduation, while providing service in classes and meetings.
-We advise that the new transcriber avoid practice transcribing for prolonged periods without having a reader actually using the transcript for communication access.
+Newly-graduated transcribers will continue to hone their transcription skills after graduation while providing service in classes and meetings.
+We advise that the new transcriber avoid practicing transcribing for prolonged periods without having a reader actually using the transcript for communication access.
 The responsibility of providing real-time access for another person builds solid transcribing skills, unlike the sometimes sloppy habits that can develop when "no one else is looking."

 Mentoring New Transcribers